-The sacristans and student sacristans maintain a decades-old tradition as the caretakers of the university chapels.
-Along with the Head Sacristan, they oversee the day-to-day operations of the chapels and work to meet the liturgical needs of the university community.
+The sacristans maintain a decades-old tradition as the caretakers of the university chapels.
+Along with the Coordinator of Liturgy and Worship, they oversee the day-to-day operations of the chapels and work to meet the liturgical needs of the university community.
 The service of the sacristan includes preparing all liturgies celebrated at LMU, serving as acolytes and extraordinary ministers when needed, ringing the bells of the clock tower, maintaining all liturgical vessels and vestments, and much more.
 The student sacristans also dedicate themselves to studying their ministry and the basics of Catholic liturgy.

 As a lector, you have the task of making God present in the liturgy of the Word for our community.
 All lectors read at all university liturgies, as well as at several major Archdiocesan liturgies.
 We train each lector individually and all are welcome to participate in this wonderful ministry.

-Extraordinary ministers of the Eucharist assist the priest in the distribution of holy communion to the faithful.
-All are welcome to participate as E.M.s and no prior experience is required.
+Extraordinary ministers of the Eucharist assist the priest in the distribution of Holy Communion to the faithful.
+All Catholics are welcome to participate as E.M.s and no prior experience is required.

 Click here if you're interested in serving as a Eucharistic Minister.